Rise in children 'farmed out' to care homes

 She found almost 650 children reported missing in Greater Manchester in 2014 were at risk of child sexual exploitation or serious harm, with almost half concerning children in care.

-Ms Coffey will highlight the links between children going missing and sexual exploitation in the debate in Westminster Hall, which is due to start at 11:00 BST.
+Ms Coffey is highlighting the links between children going missing and sexual exploitation in the debate in Westminster Hall.